Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Related work

 \section{Related work}

 Error recovery techniques are so numerous that there is no definitive reference or overview of them.
-However, \cite{degano95comparison} contains an overall historical analysis and \cite{cerecke03phd} an excellent overview of many members of the \fischer family.
+However, \cite{degano95comparison} contains an overall historical analysis and \cite{cerecke03phd} an excellent overview of much of the \fischer family.
 Both must be supplemented with more recent works.

 The biggest limitation of error recovery algorithms in the \fischer family (including \cpctplus) is that they find repairs at the point that an error is discovered, which may be later in the file than the cause of the error.
 Thus even when they successfully recover from an error, the repair sequence reported may be very different from the fix the user considers appropriate (note that this is distinct from the cascading error problem, which our ranking of repair sequences in Section~\ref{rankingrepairs} partly addresses).
 A common, frustrating, example of this is a missing `\texttt{\}}' character in C/Java-like languages.
 Some approaches are able to backtrack from the source of the error in order to try and find more appropriate repairs.
 However, there are two challenges to this: first, the cost of maintaining the necessary state to backtrack slows down normal parsing (e.g.~\cite{deJonge12natural} only stores the relevant state at each line encountered to reduce this cost), whereas we add no overhead at all to normal parsing; second, the search-space is so hugely increased that it can be harder to find any repairs at all~\cite{degano95comparison}.